qianli10000/mtradeR/README.md

 # mtradeR
-Metagenomic TRajectory Analysis with Disease Endpoint and Risk factors
+Metagenomic TRajectory Analysis with Disease Endpoint and Risk factors.

+We proposed a joint mixed effect model (JointMatch) to detect OTUs predictive of hosts’ disease status in matched sets.
+We also designed and implemented a semi-parametric simulation pipeline was built to generate disease outcome and temporal high-dimensional metagenomic counts in matched sets.

 # An example

 #Below is an exmaple code for running the simulation pipeline and test JointMatch: